vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

 - *relayerProof*: computed by the *User*
     - `relayerProof = poseidon.Hash(nullifier, relayerPublicKey)`
 - *revealKey*: not known by the user at the proof generation moment
+    - the length of this array is determined by the `nMiners` parameter of the circuit
 - *commitKey*: given by the *KeyKeeper*
+    - the length of this array is determined by the `nMiners` parameter of the circuit
     - `poseidon.Hash(relayerPublicKey)`

 ### Circuit identification